kubernetes/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 - Re-evaluate introduction of a generic opinionated condition type indicating that a pod should be retried (see: [Evolving condition types](#evolving-condition-types))
-- Simplify the code in job controller responsible for detection of failed pods based on the fix for pods stuck in the running phase (see: [Marking pods as Failed](marking-pods-as-failed))
+- Simplify the code in job controller responsible for detection of failed pods based on the fix for pods stuck in the running phase (see: [Marking pods as Failed](marking-pods-as-failed)).
+  Also, introduce a worker in the disruption controller to mark pods stuck in the pending phase, with set deletionTimestamp, as failed.
 - Commonize the code for appending pod conditions between components
 - Do not update the pod disruption condition (with type=`DisruptionTarget`) if it is already present with `status=True`